phoneemail/sign-in-with-email-reactjs/README.md

-# Sign In with Phone - React JS Demo
+# Sign In with Email - React JS Demo

-Welcome to the Sign In with Phone React JS demo!
-This application demonstrates the implementation of a "Login with Phone" button in a React JS environment.
+Welcome to the Sign In with Email React JS demo!
+This application demonstrates the implementation of a "Login with Email" button in a React JS environment.

 ## Website